What Happened in the Colonial Pipeline Ransomware Attack?

 What are the repercussions of the Colonial Pipeline shutdown?

-What’s more, the Colonial Pipeline cyber-attack will have clear market impacts.
+What’s more, the Colonial Pipeline cyber-attack have clear market impacts.
 Downtime in a fuel pipeline has greater consequences than other industries, potentially impacting financial markets, fuel-dependent business sectors (including airlines and transport), and millions of individuals.
-Colonial was forced to shut its 5,500 mile (8,850 km) pipeline on Friday, disrupting the distribution of gasoline, diesel, and jet fuel to the entire northeast, and it’s not expected to fully reopen for days.
+Colonial was forced to shut its 5,500 mile (8,850 km) pipeline, disrupting the distribution of gasoline, diesel, and jet fuel to the entire northeast, and it’s not expected to fully reopen for days.
 Crude oil prices have already increased since the news broke.

 How did the pipeline cyber-attack happen – and could it have been prevented?

-As of publishing, it is yet unclear exactly how the DarkSide group carried out its attack, but the organization typically operates through ransomware attacks.
+The DarkSide group operated through a ransomware attack.
 This type of malware is used to infiltrate a target IT infrastructure, self-elevate privileges to access the most sensitive and valuable data, and then encrypt it, blocking the owners from their own data and demanding a ransom payment in order to regain access.